linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 $$ d _ {8} = d _ {7} - \sigma \sqrt {T - t}
 $$

-You could also have a security that pays  $1 if S is less than K. This is equivalent to a security that pays$ 1, less a security that pays 1 if S_T is greater than K. Such an option is called a cash-or-nothing put.
+You could also have a security that pays  \$1 if S is less than K. This is equivalent to a security that pays\$ 1, less a security that pays 1 if S_T is greater than K. Such an option is called a cash-or-nothing put.
 The value is

 $$
 \begin{array}{l} \operatorname {C a s h P u t} (S, K, \sigma , r, T - t, \delta) = e ^ {- r (T - t)} - e ^ {- r (T - t)} N \left(d _ {2}\right) \tag {4} \\ = e ^ {- r (T - t)} N (- d _ {2}) \\ \end{array}
 $$

 Example 1.
 Suppose S = $40, K = $40, σ = 0.3, r = 0.08, T - t = 0.25, and δ = 0.
-The value of a claim that pays $1 if S > K in 3 months is $0.5129, computed using equation (3).
-The value of a claim that pays $1 if S < K is $0.4673, using equation (4).
+The value of a claim that pays \$1 if S > K in 3 months is \$0.5129, computed using equation (3).
+The value of a claim that pays \$1 if S < K is \$0.4673, using equation (4).
 The combined value of the two claims is e-0.08×0.25 = 0.9802.

 We know that equations (3) and (4) are correct since both formulas satisfy the Black-Scholes equation (equation (11)) and the appropriate boundary conditions.